infinitered/apisauce/README.md

 Remember.
 Safety first!

-### Adding Transforms
+## Adding Transforms

 In addition to monitoring, you can change every request or response globally.

 This can be useful if you would like to:

 * fix an api response
-* inject extra stuff dynamically in the request or response
+* add/edit/delete query string variables for all requests
+* change outbound headers without changing everywhere in your app

+Unlike monitors, exceptions are not swallowed.
+They will bring down the stack, so careful!

+### Response Transforms

 For responses, you're provided an object with these properties.